ApeironTsuka/node-webpmux/README.md

 # node-webpmux

-A mostly-complete pure Javascript re-implementation of webpmux.
+A mostly-complete pure Javascript re-implementation of webpmux.<br />
 Can load "simple" lossy/lossless images as well as animations.

 ### Install